-11.4.5 Protection against boiler overtemperatures
+12.4.5 Protection against boiler overtemperatures

-To prevent heat from accumulating in the boilers (protection against overtemperature), the controller provides a protective function.
+To prevent heat from building up in the boilers (protection against overtemperatures), the controller provides a protective function.

 When the first burner stage is shut down, the controller allows pump M1 to run for the set overrun time (operating line 174 on the boiler temperature controller), forwarding at the same time a forced signal to all loads (inside the controller and on the data bus).
 If the boiler temperature controller is located in segment 0, the forced signal is sent to all consumers in all segments.
-By contrast, if the boiler temperature controller is located in segment 1...14, the signal is only sent to the consumers in the same segment.
+By contrast, if the boiler temperature consumers in the same segment.

-All consumers (heating and d.h.w. circuits) and heat exchangers that abruptly reduce their heat request monitor the data bus during the set pump overrun time to see if a forced signal is being sent by the boiler.
+All consumers (heating and d.h.w. circuits) and heat exchangers that abruptly reduce their request for heat monitor the data bus during the set pump overrun time to see if a forced signal is being sent by the boiler.

-If no forced signal is received, the consumers and heat exchangers only perform pump overrun (refer to chapter 17.4.3 "Pump overrun").

-- If, in this time window, a forced signal is received, the consumers continue to draw heat from the boiler in the following manner: - Plant types with heating circuits using a mixing valve/2-port valve maintain the former setpoint - Plant types with pump heating circuits allow the pumps to run
+- If no forced signal is received, the consumers and heat exchangers only perform pump overrun (refer to chapter 17.4.2 "Pump overrun"). - If, in this time window, a forced signal is received, the consumers continue to draw heat from the boiler in the following manner: - Plant types with heating circuits using a mixing valve/2-port valve maintain the previous setpoint - Plant types with pump heating circuits allow the pumps to run

-- t Time - Y Control signal boiler pump
+Y Control signal boiler pump

-If the boiler sets the forced signal to zero, the consumers and heat exchangers that had responded to the forced signal act as follows:
+If the boiler sets the forced signal to zero, the consumers and heat exchanges that had responded to the forced signal act as follows: